 The monument depicts Lutz as an angel reaching out to a fallen victim.
 The caption reads, “Whoever saves a life is considered to have saved an entire world.”

-Today, Lutz is honored as one of the “Righteous Among the Nations,” and his name is listed in a plaque found in the Raoul Wallenberg Memorial Garden.
+Today, Lutz is honored as one of the “Righteous Among the Nations,” and his name is listed on a plaque found in the Raoul Wallenberg Memorial Garden.
 This plaque also lists the names of others who, at great risk, saved the lives of Hungarian Jews being persecuted by the Nazis.

 Rumbach Synagogue